ktutnik/graphql-directive/README.md

 Overall, "graphql-directive" is a valuable resource for any developer looking to build high-quality GraphQL APIs.
 Its pre-built directives can help to simplify and streamline the development process, while reducing the risk of errors and security vulnerabilities.
 By using "graphql-directive," developers can focus on delivering better APIs faster, enabling them to stay competitive in an ever-changing technology landscape.

 ## Validation Directives
-Validation directives `@validate` are used to validate input values of GraphQL fields against specific rules defined in the directive.
+Validation directive `@validate(method: METHOD[, OPTIONS])` is used to validate input values of GraphQL fields against specific rules defined in the directive.
 They are a way to ensure that the input data received by a GraphQL API meets certain criteria or constraints.

 ```TypeScript
 import val from "@graphql-directive/validator"